gonhonig/books-classification/multi_label_model/multi_label_detailed_metrics_report.md

 | **Frankenstein** | 0.848 | 0.829 | **0.911** | 0.678 | Single-label excels |
 | **The Adventures of Alice in Wonderland** | 0.877 | 0.748 | **0.864** | 0.662 | Single-label excels |
 | **Wuthering Heights** | 0.845 | 0.845 | 0.597 | **0.894** | Multi-label excels |

-### Key Insights

-1. **Multi-Label Specialists**: Books that excel at multi-label classification have distinctive writing styles that become more apparent when contrasted with other books.

-2. **Single-Label Specialists**: Books that excel at single-label classification have very distinctive styles that are easily recognizable in isolation.

-3. **Unified Model Performance**: The multi-label neural network achieves strong per-book performance (84-88% accuracy) while handling all books simultaneously.

 ## Per-Book Performance

 ### Anna Karenina